The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Results

-In fact, we can repeat the same comparison using the separating UVJ threshold provided by \cite{2011Whitaker} instead of the TNG one.
-In this case, we find that, at $z=0$, the SFR-based selection leads to a smaller fraction of quenched galaxies in comparison to the UVJ selection, with 7 per cent of galaxies in the studied mass range being dubbed differently by the two methods.
+In fact, even if not shown in Fig.~\ref{fig:SFR-UVJ}, we have repeated the same comparison using the separating UVJ threshold provided by \cite{2011Whitaker} instead of the TNG one.
+In this case, we find that, at $z=0$, the SFR-based selection leads to a smaller fraction of quenched galaxies in comparison to the UVJ selection, with 7 per cent of galaxies in the studied mass range being dubbed differently by the two different UVJ cuts.
 While such mismatch is not negligible, all the results obtained with the \cite{2011Whitaker} observational cut are still in qualitative agreement with TNG's, providing a further qualitative validation of the model.

 In the top panel of Fig.~\ref{fig:Qfrac_methods}, we quantify how different selection criteria impact the assessment of the fraction of quenched galaxies across galaxy stellar mass and redshifts.
-We provide quenched fractions in bins of stellar mass (indicated with different colors, light blue for small galaxies and dark blue for the more massive ones), in the redshift range $0\le z \le 2$.
+We provide quenched fractions in bins of stellar mass, (indicated with different colors, light blue for low mass galaxies, $10^{9.5}-10^{10}~ \Ms$, blue for intermediate galaxies, $10^{10}-10^{10.5}~ \Ms$ and dark blue for the more massive ones, $10^{10.5}-10^{11}~ \Ms$), in the redshift range $0\le z \le 2$.
 We select quenched galaxies according to their UVJ colors and their SFR values.
 For the UVJ cut, we assume both the one provided by \cite{2011Whitaker} (solid curves) and the one based on the TNG diagram i.e. Eqs.~\ref{TNG_cut} and \ref{TNG_cut2} (dash-dotted curves).
 For the SFR-based selection where galaxies are quiescent if their SFR is 1 dex below the star-forming MS, we use both the linear extrapolation of the MS beyond $10^{10.2}\Ms$ (dotted curves) as well as we allow the MS to bend at the high-mass end (dashed curves: see Section~\ref{MS and scatter} for the definitions and Section \ref{sec:bending} for a detailed discussion on the bending of the MS).
+In all cases, we account for all galaxies that are resolved according to the adopted stellar mass limit ($\MS\geq10^{9.0}\, \Ms$), hence including in the galaxy counts also those with very low values of SFR.

-In general, we find that the fraction of quenched galaxies increases from $z=2$ to $z=0$, with a larger increment of quenched galaxies at larger masses.
-Moreover, at all redshifts, the quenched fractions are higher for galaxies in the $10^{10.5} <\MS \, (\Ms)< 10^{11}$ mass range with respect to the less massive ones, and reach about 80 per cent at $z=0$.
+In general, we find that the fraction of quenched galaxies increases from $z=1.75$ to $z=0.3$, with a larger increment of TNG300 quenched galaxies at larger masses, being about 70-80 per cent at $z=1.75$ and reaching more than 90 per cent at $z=0.3$.
+Moreover, at all redshifts, the quenched fractions are higher for galaxies in the $10^{10.5} <\MS \, (\Ms)< 10^{11}$ mass range with respect to the less massive ones, the latter featuring quenched fractions below about 20 per cent at all times.

 For galaxies in the stellar mass range $\MS=10^{9.5}-10^{10.5} \, \Ms$, the fractions of quenched galaxies via the two SFR-based criteria are perfectly consistent with one another: dashed vs. dotted curves.
 As we will see in Section \ref{general properties}, in this mass range the MS is approximately linear.
 Interestingly, in the same stellar mass range, the excellent agreement previously mentioned between the UVJ-based selection -- with the TNG cut -- and the SFR-based one (Fig. \ref{fig:SFR-UVJ}), holds even at high redshifts, as suggested by the overlap among dash-dotted, dotted and dashed curves.
 Instead, the UVJ cut of \cite{2011Whitaker} leads to a systematically higher quenched fraction, even though the amplitude of such a discrepancy is less than 0.05 at all redshifts.